Emergency Dentist Corbin

 Whether you like to lift weights, ride your bike, or play football, you need to wear a mouthguard when you’re active.
 That way, you’re significantly less likely to sustain dental damage from chronic clenching, an accidental fall, or unforeseen impact, like an elbow to your face.

 Important reminder: Your teeth can also chip or crack from grinding or clenching your teeth at night.
-So, if you have Bruxism, you should have a nightguard made as well!
+So, if you have bruxism, you should have a customized nightguard made as well!

 Break Bad Habits